Constitution of the United States: Twenty-sixth Amendment (1971)

+Twenty-seventh Amendment (1992)

 The Twenty-seventh Amendment (1992) prevents members of Congress from granting themselves pay raises during the current session.
 Rather, any raises that are adopted must take effect during the next session of Congress.
 Its proponents believed that Federal legislators would be more likely to be cautious about increasing congressional pay if they have no personal stake in the vote.
 Article One, section 6, Clause 1 has been affected by this amendment, which remained pending for over two centuries as it contained no time limit for ratification.

 Unratified amendments

 Collectively, members of the House and Senate propose around 150 amendments during each two-year term of Congress.
 Most however, never get out of the Congressional committees in which they are proposed, and only a fraction of those approved in committee receive sufficient support to win Congressional approval and actually enter the constitutional ratification process.

 Six amendments approved by Congress and proposed to the states for consideration have not been ratified by the required number of states to become part of the Constitution.
-Four of these are technically still pending, as Congress did not set a time limit (see also Coleman v.
-Miller) for their ratification.
+Four of these are technically still pending, as Congress did not set a time limit for their ratification.
 The other two are no longer pending, as both had a time limit attached and in both cases the time period set for their ratification expired.